 - Enrollment periods: Paul Mitchell The School Great Lakes usually begins a new cosmetology class about every ten (10) weeks, depending upon space availability.
 Please refer to the Tuition and Registration Schedule supplement or contact Paul Mitchell The School Great Lakes for exact starting dates. - Holidays and school closures: Paul Mitchell The School Great Lakes allows the following holidays off: New Year's Day, Memorial Day, July 4, Labor Day, Thanksgiving Day, Christmas Day, and one day per month for staff personal development.
 These dates are determined according to the calendar each year.
 Additional holidays may be added to the schedule at the discretion of school administration - Unexpected Closing Procedures: The school is open for business unless there is a declared State of Emergency.
-In such conditions students are to call the school, watch channel 7 news, Facebook, or listen to the local radio stations for closure information. - Include the student in the enrollment contract.
+In such conditions students are to call the school, watch channel 7 news, Facebook, or listen to the local radio stations for closure information. - Enrollment contract: Paul Mitchell The School Great Lakes clearly outlines the obligation of both the school and the student in the enrollment contract.
 A copy of the enrollment contract and information covering costs and payment plans will be furnished to the student before the beginning of class attendance. - Payment schedule: Paul Mitchell The School Great Lakes offers a variety of monthly financial payment schedules.
 See Paul Mitchell The School Great Lakes's Admissions Leader or Financial Aid Leader for details.